ResetXPDR/MSFS2020_AutoFPS/README.md

     - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.
     - Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
-  - Flight type
+  - Flight type - VFR or IFR
+    - (v0.4.2.8) In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
+    - (v0.4.2.8) Expert mode will default to similar settings differences, however the settings for each flight type are fully customisable and will save to and restore from separate profiles for VFR and IFR.
+    - (v0.4.2.8) On the ground, TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
+    - (v0.4.2.8) Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity/tolerance and average descent rate settings or what your current performance dictates.
+    - (v0.4.2.8) Once above a calculated altitude band above the the TLOD base altitude, the app priority will change from TLOD to FPS.
+    - (v0.4.2.8) App behaviour is reversed on descent.
        - VFR
          - TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + is enabled and gets activated where it will be higher.
          - Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
          - Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
-         - (v0.4.2.6) Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.
+         - (v0.4.2.8) Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.
        - IFR
          - TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
          - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.